 Deer Sheep Outhouses

-Charlecote Park is a large place and you actually park on the opposite side to the main attraction.
-When leaving the car you enter a small shop and visitors center first and then walk through a lovely outdoor plant shop before crossing the road and entering the main grounds, you will also leave this way so save the plant buying for the way back.
+Charlecote Park is a really large place and is split across the two sides of the main road with parking and reception on the opposite side to the main attraction.
+When leaving the car you enter a small shop and visitors centre first and then walk through a lovely outdoor plant shop before crossing the road and entering the main grounds, you will also leave this way so save the plant buying for the way back.

 Top tip – if you want to tour the house you need to get a timed appointment card from the reception area near the car park so it’s best to do this before you cross over to the main park.

-As well as the main house you can also explore some out buildings and the kitchen and these don’t require a timed slot so feel free to visit when you get chance.
+As well as the main house you can also explore some out buildings and the kitchen.
+These don’t require a timed slot so feel free to visit when you get chance.